 Since a whopping 80% of our immune system is in our gut, it's important to feed it properly, and this wild blueberry kefir smoothie bowl is just what the doctor ordered.

-I’m so happy that the theme for this month’s Recipe ReDux post is Gut Health, because I’ve had this topic on my list for a while.
+I've had the topic of gut health on my list to write about for a while.
 Our gut is home to millions of good bacteria which are collectively known as our microbiome.
 For years now, researchers have been working to learn more about exactly what these bacteria do for us, and whether or not they play any role in our health.

 Well, it turns out, that they are ridiculously important in controlling everything from our weight, to our blood sugar, to various stomach and gastrointestinal disorders, autoimmune diseases, and even anxiety and depression.
 They've also discovered that a huge portion of our immune system is in our gut, and it's health depends on what kind of bacteria live there.
 Who would ever think that bacteria - which most of us associate with being sick, could have such power over us?